tangowithcode/tango_with_django_2/manuscript/chapter2.md

 I>
 I> While you obviously will have a lack of support for handling JPEG images, Pillow should then install without problem.
 Getting Pillow installed is enough for you to get started with this tutorial.
 For further information, check out the [Pillow documentation](https://pillow.readthedocs.io/en/stable/installation.html).

+T> ### Working within in a Virtual Environment
+T>
+T> Substitute `pip3` with `pip` when working within your virtual environment.
+The command `pip` is aliased to the correct one for your virtual environment.

 ## Integrated Development Environment
 While not absolutely necessary, a good Python-based IDE can be very helpful to you during the development process.
 Several exist, with perhaps [*PyCharm*](http://www.jetbrains.com/pycharm/) by JetBrains and *PyDev* (a plugin of the [Eclipse IDE](http://www.eclipse.org/downloads/)) standing out as popular choices.
 The [Python Wiki](http://wiki.python.org/moin/IntegratedDevelopmentEnvironments) provides an up-to-date list of Python IDEs.